 Promotor Pathway - A New Model for Youth Development

 Launched in August 2008, LAYC's Promotor Pathway is a long-term client management intervention model for disconnected youth whose obstacles such as lack of education, homelessness, trauma, substance abuse, and court involvement prevent them from accessing resources and achieving educational, employment, and healthy living goals.
-Promotores work on a one-on-one basis with each youth to remove barriers, proactively encourage participation in a broad set of LAYC services, and connect them to other needed resources in within the participation in a broad set of LAYC services, and connect them to other needed resources in within the community so they can make a successful transition to adulthood and reconnect to their families and communities>.
+Promotores work on a one-on-one basis with each youth to remove barriers, proactively encourage participation in a broad set of LAYC services, and connect them to other needed resources through participation in a broad set of LAYC services, and connect them to other needed resourceswithin the community so they may make a successful transition to adulthood and reconnect to their families and communities.

 “My Promotor is like my personal 911.
 I can call anytime for whatever I need” - youth, age 17

 “My Promotor supported me when no one else would.” – youth, age 22

 Promotores are LAYC staff that act as mentors, case managers, community health workers, and advocates for high risk youth.
 These highly trained and experienced staff work intentionally and deliberately to build relationships designed to transform a young person’s life.
 Working across programs to address all the youth’s needs, Promotores work with youth over an extended period of time, approximately 4 to 6 years.
 They continue to work with youth even after they complete programs and services, ensuring a lasting impact by constantly moving towards academic success, long-term employment, and live healthy living skills.

 Over the long term, each youth working with a Promotor will:

 Promotores Evaluation Design and Results